Fertility injections can create a lot of anxiety for patients

 - Ensure the alcohol dries first – This will help reduce any stinging before and after the injection.

 - Give yourself a pat on the back – You did it!
 Was it as bad as you thought it would be?
-Permit yourself afterwards to admit that it really was no big deal and it wasn’t the end of the world.
+Permit yourself afterwards to admit that it really wasn’t the end of the world.
 And remind yourself that the ultimate goal is to be a mother.
 By visualizing what the end result could be in nine months from the injection you are giving yourself today, your courage will exponentially increase.

 Helping you find support along the way